How many times tables do you really have to learn?

 That's why we made this video.
-Please show it to your children when they're learning tables - it will help them realise the summit isn't that far away after all.
+You can show it to your children when they're learning tables - it will help them realise the summit isn't that far away after all.

 We have several articles and resources to help parents help their children with times tables, including the "38 Times Tables Challenge" which is a great little practice tool for young learners (there's a certificate for all who complete the challenge and it's entirely free to use!)
 Here are all our times tables resources on one page:

 Times tables have been in the news again because the UK Government has introduced a new times tables "check" for Year 4 pupils.
 Starting in the 2018/2019 school year as a voluntary pilot, it will be introduced for all Year 4s in 2019/2020.